Grilled Salmon

 How to Grill Salmon

-3. Grill Salmon on Second Side: Flip the fillets and continue to cook for 3 to 5 more minutes, or until cooked through.
+3. Grill the salmon.
+Place the salmon on the grill, close the lid, and cook for 6 to 8 minutes, or until cooked halfway up.
+Flip the fillets and continue to cook for 3 to 5 more minutes, or until cooked through.
 The total cooking time will depend on the thickness of the fillets.
-Use an Instant Read Thermometer to check for doneness; the salmon is cooked through when its internal temperature registers between 140˚F and 145˚F.
+Use an instant read thermometer to check for doneness; salmon is cooked through when the fish flakes easily and when its internal temperature registers between 140 and 145 degrees F at the thickest part.

 overhead shot of a large plate with grilled salmon fillets topped with avocado salsa